How to Keep Baby Cool in Summer: 12 Tips for Parents

 Summer is here, and so is your desire to get outside and enjoy it!
-But as a new mom, you must be concerned about your baby’s safety in the heat.
-This is a valid concern as babies are sensitive to even the smallest levels of water loss.
-Dehydration in babies can take a serious turn if not addressed immediately.
-For this reason, knowing how to keep your baby cool in hot weather is really important.
-One helpful tip is to avoid direct sunlight.
-Learning how to keep a newborn cool in summer is crucial for their comfort and well-being during the warmer months.
+But as a new mom, you must be concerned about your baby’s safety in the heat, and for good reason.
+Even small amounts of water loss can affect infants, and dehydration can become serious quickly.
+That’s why knowing how to keep your baby cool during hot weather is essential.
+A simple but important step is to keep your little one out of direct sunlight.
+Learning these strategies will help ensure your newborn stays comfortable, safe, and happy as the temperatures rise.

 How to Keep a Newborn Cool in Summer?